gilhrpenner/convex-files-control/LLM.md

 From `src/component/transfer.ts`:

 Goal: move a file between Convex storage and R2 while preserving ACLs and grants.
+Optional: update the virtual path during the transfer.

 Transfer steps:

 1. Fetch file record (internal query).
-2. Verify provider change is necessary.
+2. Verify provider change is necessary, unless the caller is only updating the virtual path.
 3. Create a signed source URL and `fetch` the file.
 4. Upload to the target provider:
    - Convex: `ctx.storage.store(blob)`